Azure-Samples/data-factory-r-server-apache-spark-pipeline/README.md

 ## Dataset:
 The 2013 [NYC dataset](http://www.andresmh.com/nyctaxitrips) in the available form has two csv files for Trips and Fares.
 For the predictive use, we process and join them as per the instruction in this [post](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-data-science-process-hive-walkthrough).  <p>TODO: udayan will add more details <p> To speed up the demo, we are only using data from one of the months.
 One can take similar steps to run this demo code on larger datasets.

-In the following sections, we provide steps to create an ADF pipeline with Microsoft R to for generating a machine learning model on the StackOverflow dataset.
+In the following sections, we provide steps to create an ADF pipeline with Microsoft R to for generating a machine learning model on the NYC taxi dataset.